AdobeDocs/audience-manager.fr-FR/help/using/features/destinations/manage-destinations.md

 <!-- t_export_labels.xml -->

-Pour ajouter des étiquettes d&#39;exportation à une destination :
+Pour ajouter des étiquettes d'exportation à une destination :

 1. Cliquez sur **[!UICONTROL Audience Data]**:
    * For new destinations: Click **[!UICONTROL Create New Destination]**.
 Complete the [!UICONTROL Basic Information] section before you select a data export label.
 See [Create a Cookie Destination](../../features/destinations/manage-destinations.md#create-cookie-destination) or [Create a URL Destination](../../features/destinations/manage-destinations.md#configure-url-destination) for information.
    * For existing destinations: Use the [!DNL Search] box to find your destination or scroll through the list and click on the destination name to open it.
 1. Sélectionnez [!DNL Data Export Label].
-Laissez les cases vides si vous ne souhaitez pas définir de restrictions d&#39;exportation.
-Les étiquettes d&#39;exportation incluent les options suivantes :
+Laissez les cases vides si vous ne souhaitez pas définir de restrictions d'exportation.
+Les étiquettes d'exportation incluent les options suivantes :
    * **[!UICONTROL This destination may enable a combination with personally identifiable information (PII)]**
    * **[!UICONTROL This destination may be used for on-site ad targeting]**
    * **[!UICONTROL This destination may be used for off-site ad targeting]**